MicrosoftDocs/well-architected/well-architected/iot/iot-operational-excellence.md

 **Monitoring and alerting:** Use IoT solution logging, monitoring, and alerting systems to determine whether the solution is functioning as expected and to help troubleshoot what is wrong throughout the lifecycle of the solution.

 **Automation and DevOps:** An IoT device is fundamentally a small computer with specialized hardware and software.
 IoT devices are often constrained in hardware, for example having limited memory or compute capacity.
 Automation and DevOps are essential to ensure that OS and software for IoT devices and gateways are properly uploaded and deployed to minimize any operational downtime.
-Automation and DevOps becomes an essential aspect for monitoring and managing the lifecycle of IoT devices.
+Automation and DevOps become an essential aspect for monitoring and managing the lifecycle of IoT devices.

 The following sections address the layer specifics of these principles for the operational security pillar: